scramjetorg/platform-docs/templates/README.md

 };
 ```

-This is like the minimum signature for a function that takes a stream and returns a stream.
+This is the minimal signature for a function that takes a stream and returns a stream.

 ```typescript
 <T,U>(inp: ReadableStream<T>, ...args: any[]) => AnyReadable<U>